Greid

 I may hate everyone, but you can only take being alone for so long.
 Sooner or later, you get desperate enough to visit a human cult that worships your species as greater beings in the hope of finding a new roommate to fill the lonely void.
 We’ve all been there… right?

-only looking for a roommate.
+I swear I was only looking for a roommate.
 Just someone to watch TV and eat dinner with.
 Nothing… romantic.
 No way.
 But when I see all these humans gazing at me with open adoration and blatant lust and other things that make me wildly uncomfortable, I realise what a terrible mistake this is.

-not pleased to see me.
+Until I spot the one human woman in the group who is definitely not pleased to see me.
 In fact, she’s scowling at me.
 She looks really, really annoyed.

 I’m kind of into it.